-SRE is taught across the school from Foundation 2 onwards (please see SRE Policy for further information).
+RSE is taught across the school from Foundation 2 onwards (please see RSE Policy for further information).
+Aspects of this fall into the school's science curriculum and all children are encouraged to take part within this area of PSHEE.